OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ### Current Limitations

-**Scoping**
+**Scoping to Steps/Actions**
-- You cannot scope project variables to a Deployment Process Action as well as a Runbook Process action currently, but we do aim to support this in the near future.
+- You cannot scope project variables to a Deployment Process step as well as a Runbook Process step currently, but we do aim to support this in the near future.

 ## Runbook Snapshots and Runs